Any medical practitioner wishing to be considered for the New

 The selection process takes place in July and August for

 positions commencing on 1 March of the following year.
-Training
+The number

-places are subject to the continued availability of funding from
+of training places offered annually is subject to availability of

 The selection process consists of: